Lzhcanteatanymore/Lzhcanteatanymore.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-I write some [codes](https://github.com/Lzhcanteatanymore/FDA-with-SGD-optimization) with R to apply SGD algorithm to functional data analysis, and compare the fit errors to find the best parametor.

 To start with, first, I simulate the original function as y = sin(x) + 0.5 * sin(3 * x) + sigma.
-Then with Fourier basis functions, I choose stochastic data from the sample and calculate the gradient, and make the parameter descent with the gradient.
+Then with Fourier basis functions to fit it, I choose stochastic data from the sample and calculate the gradient, and make the parameter descent with the gradient.

 Imagine there is a fanctional data flow.
 Each time, we can capture 100 data samples, and we call it a data block.
 To simplify the analysis, I assume there is 1000 data blocks in total.
 In each block, I use SGD algorithm to fit the function.
 Theoratically, with the learning process, the fit will be better and better.